-For the ten financial years we spent funds on one to one support for the pupils receiving the 'Pupil Premium'.
+For the eleven financial years we spent funds on one to one support for the pupils receiving the 'Pupil Premium'.
 Quality first teaching was also partly funded by the Pupil Premium as was enrichment activities and purchasing of specialist resources.
 The impact of this was to secure outcomes for them at least in line with national expectations (and in some cases well above) as demonstrated in assessments.

-4. Report On Intentions for 2021/22 Pupil Premium Allocation Use:
+4. Report on Intentions for 2022/23 Pupil Premium Allocation Use:

-For the current financial year 2021/22 the Pupil Premium allocation delegated to Fawkham school is £5,787.
+For the current financial year 2022/23 the Pupil Premium allocation delegated to Fawkham school is £6,925.
 We intend to continue with our current approach with the majority of this funding for:-

 - Quality class teaching

 - Teaching assistant support III Instant Impact Initiatives to address gaps in learning and misconceptions on a daily basis on 1 to 1 and small group basis

-- Catch up tutoring taught by the class teachers to help children make accelerated progress following another disrupted academic year 2020 2021 due to the Covid pandemic
+- Catch up tutoring taught by the class teachers to help children make accelerated progress following the disruption during the pandemic

 - Pre teaching and general small group work and support to these children

 - Toe by Toe daily reading intervention

 - Pastoral support

 - Enriching activities provided by the school

 - Resources and items the children may need in or out of school

 - Support to ensure excellent levels of attendance with monitoring of attendance and lateness

 - Staff released to run nurture group

 - 1:1 reading interventions

 - Mentoring during lunchtime

 - Paying for some children to attend after school clubs

 - Enrichment opportunities such as subsidised school trips, visitors to the school

 - Providing family support through our SENCO

 - Specialist music tuition

 - Visual/memory interventions